sdoering/data-analysis/README.md

 data-analysis
 =============

-Just a repo for reminding me of datatools and their use
+## Just a little collection of snippets of knowledge for data analysis and data science (or whatever may count as that)